wpatter6/PokemonGoDiscordRaidBot/README.md

 1. Extract the package and run the executable
   1. It will ask you to enter the bot token.
 Copy this from the bot you created at [here](https://discordapp.com/developers/applications/me)
   1. It will ask for the default output channel.
 This should be the channel name from your discord server that the bot should post into.
   1. These values will be stored in the `configuration\config.json` file.
 If you wish to change them in the future, you can do so in this file, or delete it and re-enter them the next time you run the bot.
+If you edit the json directly, you will need to close and restart the bot for the changes to take effect.

 ## Bot Commands:
 * !info [name] - Displays information about the selected raid, or all of the raids above rank 3.
 Information was taken from https://pokemongo.gamepress.gg.
 * !channel [name] - Changes the bot output channel on this server to the value passed in for [name].
-If blank, the override is removed and the value 'raid-bot' is used.
+If blank, the override is removed and the default value is used.
-* !nochannel - Prevents bot from posting in a specific channel.  {config.Prefix}pin functionality can still be used in specific channels.
+* !nochannel - Prevents bot from posting in a specific channel. !pin functionality can still be used for specific channels.
 * !alias [pokemon] [alias] - Adds an alias for a pokemon.
 * !removealias [pokemon] [alias] - Removes an alias for a pokemon.
 * !delete [id] - Deletes a raid post with the corresponding Id.